huangjinzhuo/gorgias-magic/README.md

-## Gorgias Magic
+## What is Gorgias Magic?

-Gorgias Magic is a todo list application in Python.
-It's built on Flask framework and Postgres SQL.
-The instruction is for deploying the application to GCP Kubernetes Engine, with Google Cloud HTTP(S) Load Balancer as frontend.
+Gorgias Magic is a todo list application written Python.
+It's built on Flask framework and uses Postgres SQL.
+The instruction is for deploying a Postgres cluster, and the application to a GCP Kubernetes Engine(GKE) cluster.
+The instruction will also automatically create the GKE clustetr if it's not exist, and automatically create a Google Cloud HTTP Load Balancer to serve in the frontend.

 ## Platform Architecture